 Roth IRAs Help You Avoid Probate

-Like proceeds from a traditional retirement account or a life insurance policy payout, the amount of money that you inherit from a loved one’s Roth IRA does not have to go through probate.
-This can speed up the process of disbursing the funds to your loved ones who may need the money instead of tying up the distribution in probate court.
+Like proceeds from a traditional retirement account or a life insurance policy payout, the amount of money you inherit from a loved one’s Roth IRA doesn’t have to go through probate.
+This speeds up the process of disbursing funds to your loved ones, instead of tying it up in probate.

 Roth IRA Proceeds Are Not Taxed